 Decolonial Metal Music in Latin America (Book)

-Uses ethnographic work throughout Latin America to explore how heavy metal music is used to challenge the colonial past and present.
-Through extensive research in nine countries, it documents how this musical genre allows listeners and musicians to engage in dialogues that challenge historical and ongoing forms of oppression.
+Nelson Varas-Díaz engages in ethnographic work throughout Latin America to explore how heavy metal music is used to challenge the region’s colonial past and present.
+Through extensive research in nine countries, his work documents how this musical genre allows listeners and musicians to engage in what he calls ‘extreme decolonial dialogues’ that challenge historical and ongoing forms of oppression.
 30 b/w illus.

 The long-lasting effects of colonialism are still present throughout Latin America.
 Racism, political persecution, ethnic extermination and extreme capitalism are some salient examples.
 This new book explores how heavy metal music in the region has been used to critically challenge the historical legacy of colonialism and its present-day manifestations.

 Through extensive ethnographic research in Puerto Rico, Cuba, Dominican Republic, Mexico, Guatemala, Colombia, Peru, Chile and Argentina, Varas-Díaz documents how metal music listeners and musicians engage in ‘extreme decolonial dialogues’ as a strategy to challenge past and ongoing forms of oppression.
 This allows readers to see metal music in a different light and as a call for justice in Latin America.

 Heavy metal related scholarship has made strides in the past decade.
 Many books have aimed to explain its origins, uses and the social meanings ascribed to the music in a variety of contexts.
 For the most part, these have neglected to address the region of Latin America as an area of study.